I hear his cries from below, beyond the rock face–he’s still alive!

 Through the tree trunks ahead, there’s an open grassland which gently slopes downwards.
 If I can get there, I know I stand a better chance of being seen.

 Walking this distance would have taken only a few minutes, but by the time I lie in the tall grass, shaking and sweating, the sun has moved halfway across the sky.
 I’d lugged my useless leg over the vine thickets and through the bracken ferns using my good leg and arms to raise my body just enough to slide backwards.
 Each excruciating movement had brought with it a new level of pain.
-Only the thought of seeing my mother again kept me going—I can’t die like this—it would break her heart.
+Only the thought of seeing my mum again kept me going.
+Dying like this would break her heart.

 Blades of grass slip between my fingers.
-I’m still alive.
-How long for though I don’t know.
+I’ve made it to the clearing, and I’m still alive.
+How long for though, I don’t know.

-I look at the clouds overhead and over at the fluorescent greens of the rainforest canopy that lie further down the hillside.
-A brilliant blue butterfly flies over me then disappears into the flares of the sun’s rays.
+I look at the clouds overhead then over to the fluorescent greens of the rainforest canopy that lie further down the hillside.
+A brilliant blue and black butterfly sails over me then disappears into the flares of the sun’s rays.
 Although I can see all these things around me, my mind can no longer name them.
 It has let go of its compulsive need to label and categorise.
-What I experience now is vivid, lucid—immediate.
-I marvel at the beauty around me, overwhelmed by its complexity and simplicity.
+What I experience now is vivid, lucid, immediate.

 © Michelle Upton